quii/learn-go-with-tests/arrays-and-slices.md

 ## Refactor

-Our tests have some repeated code around assertion again, let's extract that into a function
+Our tests have some repeated code around the assertions again, so let's extract those into a function

 ```go
 func TestSumAllTails(t *testing.T) {